 And then the thundering roar of a boeing 747’s engines shatters the sombre silence.

-But noise wouldn’t be the only concern for the residents of Goussainville.
-In the summer of 1973, during the Salon de Bourget airshow taking place in the proximity of the new CDG airport, a Soviet prototype plane to become a Concorde competitor crashed in Goussainville, destroying several houses and a children’s school that was luckily closed on that day.
+But noise wasn’t the only concern for the residents of Goussainville.
+A year before the airport even opened, during the Salon de Bourget airshow taking place in the proximity of the new CDG airport, a Soviet prototype plane to become a Concorde competitor crashed in Goussainville, destroying several houses and a children’s school that was luckily closed on that day.
 All six passengers on the plane and eight people on the ground perished.
-By 1973, the last 200 inhabitants of Goussainville had abandoned their homes.
+And then of course the airport opened, constantly reminding residents what might happen again.
+By 1974, the last 200 inhabitants of Goussainville had abandoned their homes.

 Responsible for the abandonment of almost 150 properties in the village, the airport authorities were forced by decree to buy the abandoned houses and look after them.
 It had probably not been taken into account that Goussainville’s Renaissance church, Saint-Pierre-Saint-Paul was ranked as a historic monument along with all of the buildings within its perimeter.
 Of the 144 houses, the airport acquired 80.

 With no option to demolish them, they were walled up and despite the agreement, left to decay.